OCTOBER 2020 UPDATE: Olay has just introduced its first mineral sunscreen! Scroll down to the bottom of the post for my experience with this product.

 I have been waiting for a mineral sunscreen from Olay!
 I purchased this online as soon as I heard about it, and I am glad that I did.
 Mineral sunscreens, especially those with high levels of zinc oxide, often leave a white cast.
 I couldn’t wait to test this sunscreen to see the results.

 But first, the texture.
 It is surprisingly light, which makes absorption easy and fast without any greasy residue.
 It produced the tell-tale mineral white cast upon application, but it quickly dissipated.
 The result was a lovely natural invisible finish on my skin.
 (For reference, I have a light skin tone.
 Those with darker complexions may or may not have an issue with a white cast.)
 Even better, my skin felt hydrated all day.

 But it’s more than a broad-spectrum sunscreen.
 It contains anti-aging and skin balancing ingredients in the form of niacinamide and a peptide.
 While I still apply a moisturizer under this sunscreen, I love getting the added skincare benefits of these active ingredients.
 I absolutely LOVE this sunscreen, and it is my new go-to daily sunscreen.
 Way to go Olay!

 Final Thoughts on Drugstore Mineral Sunscreens

-While there many mineral sunscreens available today at the drugstore, not all wear well, in fact, a lot don’t wear well.
-For my skin concerns (anti-aging, combo-oily, somewhat sensitive), these five sunscreens hands down performed much better than other drugstore mineral sunscreens that I tried and most (except La Roche-Posay) are available at an affordable price.
+While there many mineral sunscreens available today at the drugstore, not all wear well.
+In fact, a lot don’t wear well.
+For my skin concerns (anti-aging, combo-oily, somewhat sensitive), these sunscreens hands down performed much better than other drugstore mineral sunscreens that I tried and most are available at an affordable price.

 Remember that it is important to wear sunscreen every day regardless of whether the sun is out or not.
 What is your favorite drugstore mineral sunscreen?
 Drop me a line in the comments… I’d love to know!